Meat, milk, or wool?

 Using sheep for custom grazing could prove to be the most profitable sheep enterprise.
 While the demand for lamb and wool seems limited, society seems willing to spend "unlimited" amounts of money to enhance the environment.
 Increasingly sheep (and goats) are being viewed as a natural and environmentally-friendly way to manage landscapes.
 At the same time, land managers don't want to own sheep.
 They want to contract grazing services.

 There are many factors to consider when developing a fee-based grazing business: cost of fencing, water supply, the need to check animals daily, and a place to keep the sheep when they're not on a job.
 Fencing is the usually the major constraint.
 Predators may present a problem in remote locations.
 If the site is in view of the public, the public may expect the sheep to have access to shelter.
-It may also be necessary to vaccine the sheep for rabies.
+It is a good idea to vaccinate sheep for rabies; it may be required.

-While any kind of sheep can be used for grazing, a flock of mature wethers could prove to be the best choice.
+While any kind of sheep can be used for grazing and vegetation control can be combined with production, a flock of mature wethers could prove to be the best choice.
 They are easier to manage and can be pushed to eat undesirable plant species without adversely affecting productivity.

 Meat, milk, or wool?